-So what do you need to do to make your cute little rodents happy in order to see this behaviour more often?
+So, what do you need to do to make your cute little rodents happy in order to see this behavior more often?
 Here are some tips:

-Give your pet guinea pig enough time to settle down
+1. Give your pet guinea pig enough time to settle down.

 Especially when you’ve recently adopted one, you must give it time to get used to his new home.
 Guinea pigs might be gentle creatures, but they are normally prey animals so their first instinct when they see a big tall creature that is standing on two legs is to run away and hide.

-Make sure that its home is clean and has enough room to run about
+2. Make sure that its home is clean and has enough room to run about.

 Cages like the ones you see in pet stores might seem a popular choice too, but most of them are small.
 You need a large enclosure that will allow your pet to have room to run around and have enough exercise.